BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 ## Transfer limitations

 ReadyRemit enforces limits on the total transfer amount and the total number of transfers allowed by any one sender account within certain time periods.
-Limits may vary per sender account, and certain limits may be set by clients.
+ReadyRemit and sponsor banks set limits.
 A limit consists of a property:value pair.
 Here are the properties:

 1. Maximum total transfer amount in the last (rolling) 24 hours.